uholeschak/ediabaslib/docs/Replace_Elm327_Wifi_Mini_Firmware.md

 # Replace ELM327 Wifi V1.5 HW: V01W_M_V1.0 adapter firmware

 This chapter describes how to replace the ELM327 Wifi V1.5 HW: V01W_M_V1.0 adapter PIC18F25K80 and ESP8266ex firmware.
-**At the moment the firmware ist still untested and officially not supported by EdiabasLib!**

 ### Requirements: